A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Results and verification

-Figures~\ref{fig:2djet_T_vis} and~\ref{fig:2djet_Y} show the distributions of temperature, viscosity and oxygen mass fraction, \(Y_1\), as well as the interface deformation, for different times.
-The characteristics of the mixing process can be seen where the swirling motion captures regions of hotter gas and higher oxygen concentration into the liquid structure.
-Moreover, the dissolution of the lighter oxygen into the liquid causes a decrease to gas-like values of the liquid viscosity near the interface.
-Although not shown here, the liquid density is also reduced.
+A summary of the main features of liquid injection at supercritical pressures is presented in this subsection.
+The results are obtained with mesh J3.
+Figure~\ref{fig:2djet_J3} presents the distributions of temperature, liquid viscosity, oxygen mass fraction, \(Y_O\), and density on each phase at \(t=4.5\) \(\mu\)s.
+The characteristics of the mixing process are seen where the swirling motion captures regions of hotter gas and higher oxygen concentration into the liquid structure.
+Moreover, the dissolution of the lighter oxygen into the liquid causes a decrease of the liquid viscosity to gas-like values near the interface and a substantial drop in liquid density with respect to liquid properties at the jet's core.
 These effects are more pronounced in the elongated liquid structures.

-This mixing process is responsible for a faster deformation of the liquid under the shear forces caused by the faster gas, as well as responsible for variations in the interface thermodynamic behavior along the interface.
-For instance, Figure~\ref{fig:2djet_mass} shows the mass flux per unit area, \(\dot{m}'\), across the interface at different times.
-Even though previous tests with simpler configurations at 150 bar only showed net condensation, here the deformation of the interface together with mixing allow certain regions of the interface to vaporize.
-These regions are identified where the hotter gas is compressed (heated) by the liquid motion.
+This mixing process is responsible for the fast deformation of the liquid under the shear forces caused by the moving dense gas and for variations in the interface thermodynamic behavior along the interface.
+Later in Subsection~\ref{subsec:jet_res3D}, Figure~\ref{fig:150_30A_int_4mus} shows the variations of interface properties along the liquid surface in a three-dimensional configuration.

-Altogether, the fast growth of the surface instability at high pressures is apparent, which can be linked to a faster atomization later in time.
-The time scales presented here are similar to those reported in temporal studies of axisymmetric liquid jets~\cite{poblador2019axisymmetric}.
+Altogether, the fast growth of the surface instability at high pressures is apparent, which can be linked to faster atomization compared to injection at subcritical pressures.
+The time scales presented in this subsection are similar to those reported in temporal studies of axisymmetric liquid jets at high pressures~\cite{poblador2019axisymmetric}, although time scales may also be affected by the initial problem configuration.
+That is, the growth of surface instabilities will depend on the imposed perturbation and the initial velocity distribution across the interface.